Bobby Garrett

 Garrett, who played every minute on offense and defense, threw three touchdown passes, kicked three extra points, recovered a fumble, and intercepted a pass.
-After the game, UCLA coach "Red" Sanders stated, "I have never seen a game so dominated by one man."
+After the game, UCLA coach Henry Russell Sanders (known as "Red") stated, "I have never seen a game so dominated by one man."
 In a losing effort against USC, Garrett set a Pacific Coast Conference record for passing yardage in a single game, with 324 yards.

 For the 1953 season, Garrett completed 118 passes in 205 attempts with 10 interceptions for 1,637 yards and 17 touchdowns.
 He also rushed for two touchdowns.
 He kicked 26 PATs in 30 attempts and intercepted 9 passes.
 His 17 touchdown passes set a PCC single-season record.

 His 17 touchdown passes, 19 total touchdowns, 1,637 passing yards, 57.6% completion rate among passers with 150 or more attempts, 26 PATs, and 9 interceptions on defense all led the nation.